Near-infrared vein finder

-Near-infrared vein finder are devices used to try to increase the ability of healthcare providers to see veins.
+Near-infrared vein finder are medical devices used to try to increase the ability of healthcare providers to see veins.
 They use near-infrared light reflection to create a map of the veins.
 The received imagery is then either displayed on a screen or projected back onto the patient's skin.

-Unsurprisingly, they may not increase the success of starting intravenous catheters in children, since the difficulty may arise not in locating the vessel, but in physical manipulation of the needle.
+They may not increase the success of starting intravenous catheters in children, since the difficulty may arise not in locating the vessel, but in physical manipulation of the needle.

+Nurses and other healthcare practitioners can easily pass IV cannula and other parenteral dosage with the help of a vein finder.

 Luminetx introduced a device called VeinViewer in 2006, and Accuvein introduced a product called Accuvein in 2008.
 The machines in the United States cost about $15,000 as of 2015.

-Nurses and other health care practitioner can easily pass IV cannula and other parenteral dosage with the help of a vein finder.
+Christie Medical Holdings introduced the VeinViewer Flex.